entrepreneur1987/CarND-Advanced-Lane-Lines/writeup_report.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![Undistort Straight Line][image5]

+I saved the mst and dist calculated from the camera calibration process into a pickle file (calibration.p).
+Then I load them from the pickle file, and using `cv2.undistort()` method.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.
 The code for this step is contained in lines 117 through 153 of the file called `pipeline.py`. .
 Here's an example of my output for this step.